TheProgrammare/Tolza/README.md

 Velox does not use classical object-oriented inheritance.

 It favors **static composition (COP)**:
+- components are set of variables
 - entities are composed of components
 - systems operate on well-defined component sets
 - system selection and data access are resolved at compile time

-This avoids hidden polymorphism and runtime dispatch by default.
+This avoids hidden polymorphism and runtime dispatch.

 > COP: Compositional Oriented Paradigm